vanthaiunghoa/CrumbAI/README.md

 - **AI-Powered Shorts Generation**: Harness the power of AI for efficient segment detection, subtitle generation, cropping, face detection and more.
 - **Generative AI**: Generate descriptions, tags, thumbnails and audio.
-- **NextAuth:**: Login using social media or using normal email registration and login.
+- **Advanced User Authentication:**: Using NextAuth users can log in using social media or normal email registration.
-- **Stripe:** Get unlimited access to all features with a monthly subscription.
+- **Subscription-Based Access:** We utilize Stripe to handle monthly subscription payments, offering users unlimited access to all features.

 ## Demo